NoahOConnor44/AdvAlgoProject/README.md

 [["1", "2", "3", "0"], 2.5]
 ```
 Here 2.5 is the max-weight of the path of nodes(acyclic) in sequence to they are printed

+## Problem 5.
+The 3/2-approximation (Christofides) for the metric Traveling Salesman problem

+Input: A weighted, undirected graph in edge list format from file 'weighted_graph.txt'.

+Output: Implements the 3/2-approximation (Christofides) for the metric Traveling Salesman problem using the input graph.
+Results of intermediate steps of the algorithm are shown before displaying the final TSP tour and it's associated cost.

+To execute the code:
+Run the python script '_32_approx_metricTSP.py' with 'weighted_graph.txt' as the input graph within the working directory.